 Sporty and I are always open to trying new things, however ‘out there’ they may seem to us.
 Within reason, of course.
 You won’t find us sticking needles in homemade dolls or sacrificing anything.

 But, when you want to protect yourself from negative energy it helps to have a more practical approach.
 After all, you can’t exactly tape crystals to your whiney coworker and your boss will probably have something to say if you keep setting off the smoke alarm with your smudging stick.

 If you’re skeptical about crunchy hippie stuff (or work in an uptight office), why not try these approaches for protecting yourself from negative energy.

 You may get a bit of push back from your friends, family and even your colleagues, but it’s a small price to pay for placing yourself in a more positive frame of mind.

-Saturating yourself in the news is going to have a negative impact on your wellbeing.
+Saturating yourself in the news will have a negative impact on your mental and emotional wellbeing.
 One study found that watching a disaster replay over and over can be worse than witnessing the event in person.

 Make a point of seeking out positive stories instead.
 This will protect you from negative energy, remind you that there is still lots of good in the world and, of course, save you a ton in legal fees.